 Oftentimes, complex matters require a range of resources.
 In such cases, Mike seamlessly assembles the best team by drawing on the firm’s diverse group of attorneys – never stepping away but remaining the client’s point of contact, accessible at any time.

 Mike has served as lead counsel in a myriad of matters, from creative transactions to expand a client’s business to emergent “stop the bleeding” situations and critical litigations.
 His clients appreciate his broad experience and the way in which he applies that experience to guide them in maximizing opportunities while minimizing expense and exposure.

 An avid Mets fan since childhood, Mike learned the importance of resiliency at an early age.
 Mike also values supporting the community around him.
 For example, Mike currently serves as the Vice-President of the Muhlenberg College Alumni Board.
 Mike also previously served as a member of the Board of Trustees for Habitat for Humanity of Bergen Count, as well as a member of the District VC Ethics Committee.

-Mike is also proud of his recognition by Martindale-Hubbell with an AV Preeminent rating, by New Jersey Super Lawyers as a “Ones to Watch”, and by the New Jersey Law Journal as one of its “New Leaders of the Bar.”
+Mike has been recognized by Best Lawyers on the “Ones to Watch” list, by New Jersey Super Lawyers as a “Rising Star” and by the New Jersey Law Journal as one of its “New Leaders of the Bar.”
 No aspect of this advertisement has been approved by the Supreme Court of New Jersey.